leventelist/ham_hat/README.md

 ## History

-I've been doing lots of SOTA activations with Raspberry PI like SBCs, and there where always issues, like RF interference, and power supply shorts.
+I've been doing a lot of SOTA activations with Raspberry PI like SBCs, and there where always issues, like RF interference, and power supply shorts.
 I started to add things like galvanically decoupled audio interface, a step down power supply.
 It was working, but it looked like a mess.